fullcalendar/fullcalendar-docs/_docs-v5/date-navigation/validRange.md

 Dates outside of the valid range will be grayed-out.
 The user will not be able to drag or resize events into these areas.

-The prev/next buttons in the [header](header) will be grayed out to prevent the user from navigating to an invalid range.
+The prev/next buttons in the [headerToolbar](headerToolbar) will be grayed out to prevent the user from navigating to an invalid range.

 The `validRange` property can have `start` and `end` properties.
 You may specify one without specifying the other to create an open-ended range.